 The Invisible Order is a tight-knit team of Austrolibertarian editing professionals.
 Contact us.

-Mike Reid is a an editorial consultant for the Future of Freedom Foundation.
+Mike Reid is an editorial consultant for the Future of Freedom Foundation and a copyeditor for the Mercatus Center.
 He also teaches anthropology at the University of Winnipeg.
 His writing on news, anthropology, and history has appeared in the Freeman, Whiskey and Gunpowder, Heartland’s FIRE Policy News, the Mises Daily, and Ontario History.
 Mike manages, writes, edits, and creates ebooks for Invisible Order.
 He also blogs at SocialBulldozer.com.

 Daniel Coleman is the editor-in-chief of Spinoff, NASA’s flagship publication, which features commercialized aerospace technologies.
 This job takes him to conferences on both seaboards, but not yet to the unhomesteaded moon.
 Daniel is also a proofreader for Mises Daily.
 He provides the final pair of eyes on documents the Order works on, and he is a style-guide maven, constantly advancing our knowledge by untangling sticky diction and punctuation problems.